smallhadroncollider/brok/taskell.md

+## Refactoring

+- Use State monad for [Result] passing around?
+    > Needs to have IO too. mtl?

 ## Features

-- Should show line number of found links
-- Should detect if internet connection is down
+- Parallel HTTP fetch for separate domains
+- Better --only-failures output
 - Cache length option should accept units: s, m, h, d - default to s
+- More detailed HttpException errors
 - Should be able to detect links without http:// or https:// prefixes
-- More detailed HttpException errors
-- Parallel HTTP fetch for separate domains
-- Better --only-failures output
+- Should detect if internet connection is down
+- Should show line number of found links

 ## Bugs

+- Can't parse links containing single quote marks
+- Fetching message sometimes goes to more than one line, so next line doesn't replace it (saveCursor/restoreCursor?)
+- Checks the same URL multiple times if in different files
 - Is an invalid URL an error?
     > Should an invalid URL count as an error?
 The parser shouldn't really pick up invalid URLs.
 But if it looks like one and fails then it is probably worth high-lighting.
-- Can't parse links containing single quote marks
-- Fetching message sometimes goes to more than one line, so next line doesn't replace it (saveCursor/restoreCursor?)
-- Checks the same URL multiple times if in different files
 - Edge case: shouldn't delay if only a single URL being checked

 ## In Progress